Beretta PX4 Storm Compact Review

 With an overall length of 6.8″ and height right at 5″, the PX4 Compact is sleek and symmetrical, and at just over 27 oz. is not overly heavy for its size.
 At the same time, the PX4 series is one of the most advanced semi-auto firearms lines currently available.
 Built as a modular platform so the pistol can be adapted to a wide range of shooters, the PX4 uses an innovative locked breech system built around a rotating barrel that keeps the barrel constantly locked in position even as the slide reciprocates.

-The steel slide assembly is mounted on top of a frame made from fiberglass reinforced techno-polymer that features an interchangeable backstrap system.
-The ability to re-size the grip is an important feature these days as government entities look to equip their personnel with a service pistol they are able to adapt to fit a diverse work force.
+The steel slide assembly is mounted on top of a frame made from fiberglass-reinforced techno-polymer that features an interchangeable backstrap system.
+The ability to re-size the grip is an important feature these days as government entities look to equip their personnel with a service pistol they are able to adapt to fit a diverse workforce.
 The individual who is concerned with their personal security will also find such a feature beneficial.

 The slide is contoured and resists snagging when worn concealed, and the forward and rear cocking serrations offer several options to manipulate the slide.
 I know many reading this consider forward serrations a waste because using them to chamber check the pistol is viewed as dangerous.
 I disagree with this assertion because I think the chamber-check process must not be hurried or performed when not paying attention.
 If you don’t like the forward serration, don’t use them, but I think options are always beneficial.